rubyworks/rubytest/README.md

 ## Synopsis

-The universal access point for universal testing is the $TEST_SUITE global variable.
+The universal access point for testing is the $TEST_SUITE global variable.

     $TEST_SUITE = []

 A test framework need only add compliant test objects to the `$TEST_SUITE` global array.
-The Ruby Test Runner will iterate through these objects.
+The Ruby Test will iterate through these objects.
 If a test object responds to `#call`, it is run as a test unit.
 If the test object responds to `#each` it is iterated over as a test case.
-All test objects should respond to `#to_s` for their descriptions to be used in output.
+All test objects must respond to `#to_s` for their description to be used in test reports.

 Some _optional_ interfaces can be used to enable additional features.

+If the return value of `#to_s` is a multi-line string, the first line is taken to be the _label_ or _summary_ of the test object.
+The remaining lines are taken to be additional _detail_.
+A report format _might_ only show the details if the verbose command line flag it used.

 A test case that responds to `#ordered?` indicates if its tests must be run in order.
 If false, which is the default, then the test runner can randomize the order for more rigorous testing.
 But if true, then the tests will always be run in the order given.
-Also, if ordered, a test case's test units cannot be selected or filtered independent of one another.
+Also, if ordered, a case's test units cannot be selected or filtered independent of one another.

-If the return value of `#to_s` is a multi-line string, the first line is taken to be the _label_ or _summary_ of the test object.
-The remaining lines are taken to be additional _detail_.
-A report format may only show the details if the verbose command line flag it used.
+A test object may provide a `#type`, which can be used to characterize the type of test case or test unit.
+For example, RSpec might return `describe` as the type of a test case and `it` as the type of a test unit, where as Cucumber would use `feature` and `scenario` for test cases and `then` for test units (depending on choices made by the implementors).

 A test object can also supply a `#subtext`, which can be used to describe the _setup_ associated with a test.

-[NOTE: A test framework will not use this if it only supports one setup per context (the test case).
-In that case the context and subtext effectively share a single description.]
+If a test object responds to `#source_location` it will be taken to identify the file and line in which the the test was defined.
+The return value of `#source_location` must be a two-element array of `[file, line]`.

+(TODO: coverage needs to change a bit)
+A test object may respond to `#covers` to identify the particular "component" of the program being tested.
+The return value must be the the full name of a constant, class, module or method.
+Methods must also be represented with fully qualified names, e.g. `FooClass#foo` and `FooClass.bar` for an instance method and a class method, respectively.

 A test object can provide `#tags` which must return a one-word string or array of one-word strings.
 The test runner can use the tags to limit the particular tests that are run.

-Likewise a test object may respond to `#covers` to identify the particular "component" of the program being tested.
-The return value must be the the full name of a constant, class, module or method.
-Methods must also be represented with fully qualified names, e.g. `FooClass#foo` and `FooClass.bar` for an instance method and a class method, respectively.

-If any test object responds to `#skip?` it indicates that the test unit or test case should be skipped and not tested (it may or may not be mentioned in the test output, as being skipped, depending on the reporter used).
+If any test object responds to `#skip?` it indicates that the test unit or test case should be skipped and not tested (it may or may not be mentioned in the test output depending on the reporter used).

-A test framework may raise a `NotImplementedError` to have a test recorded as "pending" --a sort of "todo" item to remind the developer of tests that still need to be written.
+A test framework may raise a `NotImplementedError` to have a test recorded as _pending_, a kind of _todo_ item to remind the developer of tests that still need to be written.
 The `NotImplementedError` is a standard Ruby exception and a subclass of `ScriptError`.

-If the `NotImplmentedError` responds in the affirmative to `#assertion?` then the test is taken to be a purposeful omission, rather than simply pending.
+If the `NotImplmentedError` responds in the affirmative to `#assertion?` then the test is taken to be a purposeful _omission_, rather than simply pending.

 Any raised exception that responds to `#assertion?` in the affirmative is taken to a failed assertion rather than an error.
 Ruby Test extends the Extension